A. B. Freeman School of Business

 Faculty members who are teaching more than one section of the same BSM course may pool the students in the different sections and compute one class GPA.

-Students receive credit for grades of D- or better; however, they must offset low grades with grades high enough to maintain the 2.000 Tulane GPA, the 2.000 Freeman School GPA, and the 2.000 major GPA necessary to meet continuation and graduation requirements.
+Students receive credit for grades of D- or better; however, they must offset low grades with grades high enough to maintain the 2.000 Tulane GPA, the 2.000 Freeman School GPA, and the 2.000 major/minor/certificate GPA necessary to meet continuation and graduation requirements.

 Grade Complaints and Grievance Procedure

 University policy lays out the following grade complaint and grievance procedure: (https://advising.tulane.edu/sites/default/files/GRIEVANCE%20PROCEDURE.pdf).
-Because the Freeman School does not have the department chairs that are mentioned in the university document, any grievances that a student cannot resolve at the faculty level must be brought to the Associate Dean for Undergraduate Education by way of the student’s BSM Academic Counselor.
+Because the Freeman School does not have the department chairs that are mentioned in the university document, any grievances that a student cannot resolve at the faculty level must be brought to the Associate Dean for Undergraduate Education by way of the student’s BSM Academic Advisor.
 The Associate Dean will work with the Area Coordinator of the academic area in which the faculty member who taught the class with the grade grievance resides.
 A grade grievance committee within Freeman will hear any student complaints and grievances that cannot be resolved in prior steps.

 Graduate Courses

-BSM or other undergraduate students may not take Freeman School graduate courses (i.e., 6000- and 7000-level courses), with the exception of students who have applied for and been admitted to the BSM/MACCT program.
 BSM/MACCT students may enroll only in approved graduate courses that fulfill MACCT requirements; they may petition to count a graduate level course towards their BSM degrees only if that course is not necessary for their MACCT requirements.
 However, the course may not count towards both the MACCT and BSM program requirements.

 A student with superior scholastic standing may be able to work one-on-one with a professor through an Independent Study.
-An Independent Study course counts as a business elective, but it cannot substitute for an elective that counts towards the student's major, and it may not replicate existing courses.
+An Independent Study course counts as a business elective, but it cannot substitute for a required elective that counts towards the student's major, and it may not replicate existing courses.
 Students who have senior standing and a minimum overall GPA of 3.333 are eligible.
 The Independent Study student, along with the faculty member overseeing the Independent Study, must submit a syllabus, (including learning objectives, meeting schedules, assignments, final exam/paper, and the grading policy), to the area coordinator and the BSM office.
 Independent Study courses require the approval of the Associate Dean and the full-time faculty member(s) who will be teaching the courses.

 Internships